Adrianc1234/Project-trends-visualization/Workshop/Pymongo.md

 ## Accessing to MongoDB client
 ### What is Mongodb?

 MongoDB is a document database that offers great scalability and flexibility, and an advanced query and indexing model.
+Is MongoDB good for anything and everything?
+Before defining why you should use MondoDB in your project, it is worth reviewing the pros and cons.
+MongoDB is a very interesting resource for developers but it is not perfect.
+For example:

+<i>Advantages</i>

+- Document validation
+- Integrated storage engines
+- Shorter recovery time in case of failures

+<i>Disadvantages</i>

+- Not a suitable solution for applications with complex transactions
+- No replacement for legacy solutions
+- Still a young technology

 ### How does it work?